If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 Proprioception refers to the cumulative input to the central nervous system from receptors that relay body and positional movements.

-Strength balance is an important term that means the functional strength ratio of opposing muscle groups across a joint.
+Strength balance is an important term for the functional strength ratio of opposing muscle groups across a joint.
 This is also called the agonist/antagonist muscle ratio or the muscle balance ratio.

-This is defined as the ability to control multiple body parts and/or senses at the same time and efficiently.
+This is defined as the ability to control multiple body parts and/or senses simultaneously and efficiently.

 The better someone manages a force, the easier the body performs tasks.

-All activities require coordination, but high levels are not needed for health improvements.
+All activities require coordination, but high levels are unnecessary for health improvements.

 This is defined as a rapid whole-body movement that changes the velocity or direction in response to stimuli.